 - Identity document (ID) and a copy of your ID, old driving licence card or valid South African passport

 - Four black-and-white ID photographs (before you have photographs taken confirm with the DLTC how many photos they require)

-- If you stay at an informal settlement, you must bring a letter with an official date stamp from the ward councillor confirming your postal and residential address
+- If you stay at an informal settlement, you must bring a letter with an official date stamp from the ward councillor confirming your residential address

 - Prescribed application fee.

 - All Gauteng residents should apply online for the renewal: https://online.natis.gov.za/#/

 - Complete form DL1: Application for renewal of driving licence card.